 Striker, Brazil & PSV/Barca/Flamego

 An instinctive and natural goalscorer, Romario was the best player of the 1994 World Cup, inspiring Brazil to win the trophy.
-After five seasons at PSV Eindhoven he moved to join Cruyff's dream team at Barcelona in 1993 and played in the European Cup Final of 1994, losing to AC Milan but being named European Footballer of the Year that year.
+After five seasons at PSV Eindhoven he moved to join Cruyff's dream team at Barcelona in 1993 and played in the European Cup Final of 1994, losing to AC Milan but being named European Footballer of the Year.
 He ended his career at a succession of Brazilian clubs.
 While he was at Vasco de Gama he scored twice against Manchester United in the Club World Championship, beating them 3-1.
 He scored his 1000th goal at Vasco de Gama in 2007, where there is now a statue of him.
-With 55 goals in 70 appearances from Brazil he was one of their best ever strikers.
+With 55 goals in 70 appearances for Brazil he was one of their best ever strikers.
 He formed a lethal partnership with Ronaldo, winning the 1997 Copa America but then missed out on the 1998 World Cup due to injury.
 Who knows, if he had played Brazil could well have won the World Cup, again that year.

 Part of a great team: Barcelona 1989-1994